wantsui/author-narrative/README.md

 ### Current Features
 1. A guest can check out profiles for other writers if they have the link.
 However, they will only be able to see public stories.
 2. A writer can create as many private stories as they want.
 When the story is meant to be shared, it can!
 So brainstorm away!
-3. I created a seed file with a default user.
+3. A test writer has been set up with some story ideas.

 ### Resources
 1. Bootstrap - https://getbootstrap.com/